Jacks-01/dnd-notes/content/Races/Eluran.md

 ### **Claws.**

 You have sharp claws that you can use as natural weapons to make unarmed strikes.
-When you hit with them, the strike deals **1d6 + your Strength modifier slashing damage**, instead of the bludgeoning damage normal for an unarmed strike.
+When you hit with your claws, you deal slashing damage equal to **1d6 + your Dexterity or Strength modifier** instead of the bludgeoning damage normal for an unarmed strike.
 Additionally, you have advantage on Strength (Athletics) checks made to climb any surface your claws could reasonably grip.

 ### **Graceful Landing.**